 Optionality is a hot topic in the transportation industry.
-The market is extremely volatile and reliance on a single option for moving a load is often a recipe for disaster.
+The market is extremely volatile, and reliance on a single option for moving a load is often a recipe for disaster.
 As a result, it is becoming more apparent how a broker’s overarching business strategy is (or should be) impacted by optionality.
-More specifically, the depth of a broker’s carrier network (the number of carriers available for a certain lane) has a substantial impact on pricing and procurement decisions.
+More specifically, the depth of a broker’s carrier network (the number of carriers available for a certain lane) substantially impacts pricing and procurement decisions.

 Optionality Through Carrier Networks

-Second, a similar story plays out with volume commitments and tender acceptance rates.
-Lanes where brokers have depth in their carrier network are more likely to see high volume commitments and tender acceptance rates.
+Second, a similar story occurs with volume commitments and tender acceptance rates.
+Lanes, where brokers have depth in their carrier network, are more likely to see high volume commitments and tender acceptance rates.
 They simply have more carriers interested in that lane and can commit to greater volumes.

 In all of these scenarios, more options in a broker’s network enable that broker to make pricing decisions that result in more business won.
-While this doesn’t drive down the broker’s cost to serve (as we see with automation), it does have a direct impact on both a broker’s revenue and profitability.
+While this doesn’t drive down the broker’s cost to serve (as we see with automation), it directly impacts both a broker’s revenue and profitability.